Dundalia/pytorch-deepdream/README.md

 </p>

 Left: **ResNet50-ImageNet** (we can see more animal features) Right: **ResNet50-Places365** (human built stuff, etc.).

+For ResNet50, changing the pretraining datasets and training recipes and tasks (image recognition vs CLIP's pretraining) will yield:

 ### Impact of increasing the pyramid size